WuChao-2024/tros_en_wuc_check_fork/docs/boxs/classification/mobilenetv2.md

 [example-1] [WARN] [1654767648.947563731] [ImageUtils]: Draw result to file: render_feedback_0_0.jpeg
 ```

-The output log shows that the algorithm infers that the image `config/target_class.jpg` is classified as a window-shade with a confidence score of 0.776356 (the algorithm only outputs the highest confidence classification result).
+The log shows that the algorithm infers that the image `config/target_class.jpg` is classified as a window-shade with a confidence score of 0.776356 (the algorithm only outputs the highest confidence classification result).
 The rendered image is stored with the file name `render_feedback_0_0.jpeg`, and the rendered image looks like this:

 ![render_feedback](./image/mobilenetv2/mobilenetv2_render_feedback.jpeg)